gautamshrinivas/MindMaps/terraform.md

-# terraform.
+# Terraform

-* for deploying application we need infrastructure
+* for deploying applications we need infrastructure
-* by using this terraform we can create infrastucture
+* by using this terraform we can create infrastructure
 * Infrastructure as Code (IaC)
 * This means expressing our infra needs in the form of some template.
 * While creating/realizing the infra, pass the dynamic values.